 Mr. Drake is Senior Vice President and Regional Manager at Torrey Pines Bank, Los Angeles.
 He is an accomplished banker with an impressive track record of success spanning more than 30 years in consumer and business banking as well as commercial lending.
 Mr. Drake was most recently the Community Development Manager at City National Bank and has also worked for Wells Fargo Bank and Bank of America Merrill Lynch in Los Angeles.
 He is currently a board member of the Los Angeles Urban League and the California African American Museum, as well as a national board member of the Boys and Girls Club of America.
 Mr. Drake is also past chairman of the Los Angeles Greater African American Chamber of Commerce Foundation, past board member for Challenger Boys and Girls Club, and past Advisor to Vermont Village Community Development Corporation.

 Dr. Priddy is inspired to advance the mission and vision of CLU, building a new ecosystem of “practivist” leaders empowered with the knowledge and courage to make a significant difference wherever they live and work.
 At CLU she champions innovative partnerships, including the university’s collaboration with the globally recognized Lincoln Institute of Land Policy, with a focus on groundbreaking solutions for social equity and urban sustainability.

-Lynn’s work continues to focus on large-scale collaboration and conversation that focuses people on transforming higher education to focus on what matters most to make the most significant difference…next.
+Dr.Priddy's work concentrates on large-scale collaboration and conversation.
+She inspires people to transform higher education, focusing on what matters most to make the greatest difference...next.